AtsukoRuo/Note/计算机科学理论/数据库/ER Model.md

 ###  Representation of Strong Entity Sets

-Let E be a strong entity set with only simple descriptive attributes a1, a2, …, a  We represent this entity with a schema called E with n distinct attributes.
+Let E be a strong entity set with only simple descriptive attributes a1, a2, …, an  We represent this entity with a schema called E with n distinct attributes.
 Each tuple in a relation on this schema corresponds to one entity of the entity set E. the primary key of the entity set serves as the primary key of the resulting schema

 We handle composite attributes by creating a separate attribute for each of the component attributes;